amitsaurav/appointmentgrabber/README.md

 # Installation Instruction
 1. Clone the project in your local directory and change to the root directory on command line.
+2. Open the file **server.js** and edit line numbers 11 and 12 to be the date before which you need your appointment.
+This helps someone who already has an appointment and wants to be notified if an earlier date opens up.
+For first timers, just put a date way in the future like 12/31.
-2. Install the program by firing the following command from command line:
+3. Install the program by firing the following command from command line:

         npm install